 (Now that your kitchen is clean and all your non-kosher-for-Passover food put away, you will only be able to prepare and eat kosher-for-Passover foods there.
 If you’re not ready to start eating only kosher-for-Passover food yet, you can buy ready-prepared food and eat it outside of the house, or in a place that will be “sold” for the duration of Passover.)

-If you are a first-born son, or the father of a first-born son under the age of Bar Mitzvah, participate in a Siyyum or other mitzvah feast, in order to be absolved of the “fast of the firstborn.”
+If you are a firstborn son, or the father of a firstborn son under the age of bar mitzvah, participate in a siyum or other mitzvah feast, in order to be absolved of the “fast of the firstborn.”

-The deadline for eating chametz is approximately two hours before midday (click here for local times).
+The last time for eating chametz is approximately two hours before midday (click here for local times).
 Past this point, no chametz is eaten until after the festival.

-The deadline for getting rid of chametz is approximately one hour before midday; click here for local times.
+The final time for getting rid of chametz is approximately one hour before midday; click here for local times.
 (By this time, all cabinets and areas containing chametz that will be sold should be sealed.)

-Outside the Holy Land, tonight begins a second day of Yom Tov (hallowed festival day) which is basically a repeat of the first.
+Outside the Holy Land, tonight begins a second day of Yom Tov (hallowed festival day), which is basically a repeat of the first.
 Light the festival candles from a pre-existing flame (as it is forbidden to create a new flame on Yom Tov) after nightfall.
 The entire Seder is repeated tonight.
-(This time, however, there’s no midnight deadline; you can go on until morning.)
-The next day, is the second festival day; go to the synagogue for the special Passover prayers and Torah reading.
+(This time, however, there’s no midnight end time; you can go on until morning.)
+The next day is the second festival day; go to the synagogue for the special Passover prayers and Torah reading.
 (For details, see P through S above.)

 Yizkor, the memorial prayer for departed parents, is recited following the reading of the Torah during the morning prayer service.